How to Install Metal Roofing Over Shingles?

 To install metal roofing over shingles, you need to do the following steps:

 • Begin by placing a large waste bin alongside to remove the scraping of shingles.
-Sometimes a single typical layer of shingles can weigh around 225 pounds (lb) per 100 square feet.
+Sometimes, a single typical layer of shingles can weigh around 225 pounds (lb) per 100 square feet.
 Therefore, it is better to throw the singles directly into the bin from the roof; otherwise, it can get messy.

 • Use a crowbar to loosen your chimneys around roof features.

-• Place the front edge (carefully) of the shingle excavator (slowly ) under the lower corner of the front row of shingles.
+• Place the front edge (carefully) of the shingle excavator (slowly ) under the lower corner of the front row of the shingles.

 • A spatula can be used to remove the roof tiles.
 In that case, you will protect ventilation airways.